-4.6.1.
-Overseen by the Research and Enterprise Committee, the Graduate School Board is responsible for postgraduate research at Goldsmiths, including

-- 4.6.2.
-The Graduate School Board delegates responsibility to the Graduate School for monitoring the progress and outcomes of postgraduate research students, including recommending Special Academic Review (SAR) where appropriate following consideration of student progress. - 4.6.3.
-The Graduate School Board is also responsible for monitoring research supervisors in their duties, and to recommend additional training and development where appropriate.
+- 4.6.1 Overseen by the Research and Enterprise Committee, the Postgraduate Research Board is responsible for postgraduate research at Goldsmiths, including implementation of strategy and policy relating to research degree programmes, students, supervisors and Doctoral Training Centres. - 4.6.2 The Postgraduate Research Board delegates responsibility to the Graduate School for monitoring the progress and outcomes of postgraduate research students, including recommending Special Academic Review (SAR) where appropriate following consideration of student progress. - 4.6.3 The Postgraduate Research Board is also responsible for monitoring research supervisors in their duties, and to recommend additional training and development where appropriate.
 Each Department will have a committee whose remit includes consideration and approval of matters specific to postgraduate research.
 The composition and precise terms of reference for these committees are to be determined by the Department Board.

-4.7.
-Academic Integrity
+4.7 Academic Integrity

-- 4.7.1.
-It is a disciplinary offence for a student to cheat or attempt to cheat in an assessment.
-Goldsmiths maintains procedures for defining and dealing with poor academic practice or academic misconduct. - 4.7.2.
-Academic integrity is defined as a commitment to the values of honesty, trust, fairness, respect, responsibility and courage within teaching, learning and scholarship.
+- 4.7.1 It is a disciplinary offence for a student to cheat or attempt to cheat in an assessment.
+Goldsmiths maintains procedures for defining and dealing with poor academic practice or academic misconduct. - 4.7.2 Academic integrity is defined as a commitment to the values of honesty, trust, fairness, respect, responsibility and courage within teaching, learning and scholarship.
 Students must not act in any way that may put at risk the academic integrity of themselves, any other Member of the College or Goldsmiths itself.
-Poor academic practice or academic misconduct by a student will be considered as undermining academic integrity. - 4.7.3.
-Goldsmiths has the power to take action, up to and including termination of registration, against any student who is found to have undertaken poor academic practice or committed academic misconduct. - 4.7.4.
-Students who are dissatisfied with action taken against them under this Regulation may challenge that decision through Academic Appeal.
+Poor academic practice or academic misconduct by a student will be considered as undermining academic integrity. - 4.7.3 Goldsmiths has the power to take action, up to and including termination of registration, against any student who is found to have undertaken poor academic practice or committed academic misconduct. - 4.7.4 Students who are dissatisfied with action taken against them under this Regulation may challenge that decision through Academic Appeal.

-4.8.
-Learning Support
+4.8 Learning Support

-- 4.8.1.
-Goldsmiths has a legal responsibility and an ethical commitment to provide fair access to education and equality of opportunity in teaching, learning and assessment for all students.
-In some cases, teaching and assessment methods must be adapted to meet an individual's needs, in accordance with the institution's legal responsibility to make reasonable adjustments. - 4.8.2.
-Recommendations for Reasonable Adjustments Student Agreement (RASA) are made where a student has a 'protected characteristic' (as defined within the Equality Act 2010) that impacts their ability to learn and perform under specific teaching conditions, or in particular types of assessment tasks.
-RASAs will be provided by Student Services. - 4.8.3.
-Extenuating Circumstances should not be used as an alternative to a RASA.
-However, there may be occasions where exceptional and unforeseeable factors present themselves which mean that a RASA is unable to provide adequate reasonable adjustments for a situation.

-4.8.4.
-Goldsmiths provides guidance for students concerned about the scheduling of assessments during religious festivals or other periods of observance.
+- 4.8.1 Goldsmiths has a legal responsibility and an ethical commitment to provide fair access to education and equality of opportunity in teaching, learning and assessment for all students.
+In some cases, teaching and assessment methods must be adapted to meet an individual's needs, in accordance with the institution's legal responsibility to make reasonable adjustments. - 4.8.2 Recommendations for Reasonable Adjustments Student Agreement (RASA) are made where a student has a 'protected characteristic' (as defined within the Equality Act 2010) that impacts their ability to learn and perform under specific teaching conditions, or in particular types of assessment tasks.
+RASAs will be provided by Student Services. - 4.8.3 Extenuating Circumstances should not be used as an alternative to a RASA.
+However, there may be occasions where exceptional and unforeseeable factors present themselves which mean that a RASA is unable to provide adequate reasonable adjustments for a situation. - 4.8.4 Goldsmiths provides guidance for students concerned about the scheduling of assessments during religious festivals or other periods of observance.

-4.9.
-Academic Appeals
+4.9 Academic Appeals